SARs published by other Safeguarding Adults Boards

-Following these four admissions, Adult E was admitted to RUH, discharged home and then readmitted following concerns that she was not eating, drinking or getting up from her seat.
+Following these four admissions, Adult E was admitted to Royal United Hospital (RUH), discharged home and then readmitted following concerns that she was not eating, drinking or getting up from her seat.
 She was in RUH for just over a week before being discharged to Savernake Community Hospital.
-However, one day later, she was readmitted to GWH where she later died.
-The cause of death was Hospital-Acquired Pneumonia (HAP) with epilepsy, frailty and Learning Difficulties.
+One day later, she was readmitted to Great Western Hospital where she later died.
+The cause of death was hospital-acquired pneumonia with epilepsy, frailty and learning difficulties.

 Teeswide Safeguarding Adults Board

 Learning from Regional and National Cases | May 2019

 These are excellent summaries.
 Read more.

 Wiltshire SAB have produced a really useful learning briefing on the four reviews they have conducted in the last three years.
 The briefing brings together common themes including application of the Mental Capacity Act (2005), self-neglect, the effective application of safeguarding procedures, effective assessment, communication and difficulty engaging with service users.
 Practitioners are encouraged to read this briefing as these issues are pertinent to Norfolk.